 Central to AI solutions in healthcare is the technological perspective.
-Is the proposition a big data project?
-In our line of work the value lies in the potential extraction of data with opportunity to provide better solutions.
-That is why getting an overview of the data is one of the first things we do to secure the right thing is to work with us.
+Is the proposition a big data project.
+For Lytics, the value lies in the potential extraction of data with opportunity to provide better solutions.
+Which is why getting an overview of the data and ensuring it is sufficient is at the forefront of our minds at all times.

-After the due diligence is completed the full data pilot is carried out.
-This is different from the Rich Data evaluation in the sense it is a major undertaking looking at all aspects of data.
-The results from the pilot are discussed in a seminar where the domain specialists contribute with their expertize.
-At the seminar business representatives make sure the business case is still solid.
+The overall process when companies work with Lytics can be seen as playing out in the following way.
+After the due diligence is completed the full data pilot is carried out, in which all aspects of the data are analysed.
+The results from the pilot are then discussed in a seminar where the domain specialists contribute with their expertise.
+Alongside this business representatives make sure the business case is still solid.
 The seminar typically results in a refined solution and a couple of new parameters.
 Then the scope of work is locked and the crafting of the final solution takes place during the build period.
 When the solution is finished the quality assurance and regulatory approval takes place.
 Finally the solution starts its life and can contribute to a better life for patients.